- Explain how the collar collects ephemeris data to accurately determine GPS location (and how customers should respond accordingly)

 - If the collar is turned off for 5-10 hours or more (we recommend that you leave the collar turned on)

-If the collar loses its ephemeris data, the GPS LED will blink Red once every three seconds, and you will get an in-app notification that your GPS needs to be calibrated.
+If the collar loses its ephemeris data, the GPS light will blink Red once every three seconds, and you will get an in-app notification that your GPS needs to be calibrated.

 To re-calibrate the GPS: